-- A. Illegal organizations any attempt to operate an organization that is not an approved cocurricular student activity, club, organization, or interscholastic activity as described on page 33, including but not limited to gangs, secret societies, or secret fraternities or sororities.
+- A. Illegal organizations any attempt to operate an organization that is not an approved cocurricular student activity, club, organization, or interscholastic activity as described on page 35, including but not limited to gangs, secret societies, or secret fraternities or sororities.
 Students shall not wear any color, clothing, insignia, emblem, jewelry, or other object in such a manner as to indicate membership or association with any secret organization. - B. Gambling any participation in games of chance for money and/or other things of value. - C. Defiance of School Board employee's authority any verbal or non-verbal refusal to comply with a lawful direction or order of a School Board employee. - D. Possession and/or use of tobacco product possession on the person, in the locker, or in the effects of a student.
 The 1997 legislation made it unlawful for any person under 18 years of age to knowingly possess any tobacco product.
 Any person under 18 years of age who violates this provision commits a non-criminal violation.
 A first violation is punishable by 16 hours of community service, or instead of community service, a \$25 fine.
 In addition, the person must attend a school-approved anti-tobacco program, if locally available.
-A second violation within 12 weeks of the first violation is punishable by a \$25 fine or for a third or subsequent violation within 12 weeks of the first violation, the court must direct the Department of Highway Safety and Motor Vehicles to withhold the issue the person's driving license or driving privilege. - E. Fighting any physical conflict between two or more individuals. - F. Vandalism intentional and deliberate action resulting in injury or damages of less than \$50 to school board property or the real or personal property of another. - G. Stealing, larceny, petty theft-the intentional, unlawful taking or carrying away of property valued at less than \$25 belonging to or in the possession or custody of another. - H. Possession of stolen property with the knowledge that it is stolen. - I. Extortion verbal, written or printed communication maliciously threatening an injury to the person, property or reputation of another with the intent to extort money.
+A second violation within 12 weeks of the first violation is punishable by a \$25 fine or for a third or subsequent violation within 12 weeks of the first violation, the court must direct the Department of Highway Safety and Motor Vehicles to withhold the issue the person's driving license or driving privilege. - E. Fighting any physical conflict between two or more individuals. - F. Vandalism intentional and deliberate action resulting in injury or damages of less than \$50 to school board property or the real or personal property of another. - G. Stealing, larceny, petty theft-the intentional, unlawful taking or carrying away of property valued at less than \$25 belonging to or in the possession or custody of another. - H. Possession of stolen property with the knowledge that it is stolen. - I. Extortion verbal, written or printed communication maliciously threatening an injury to the person, property or reputation of another with the intent to extort money. - J. Threats, bullying, harassment, intimidation, hazing verbal, written or printed communication maliciously threatening an injury to the person, property or reputation of another with the intent to take advantage of any person or to do any act or refrain from doing any act against his/her will.